-All HDFA associates must show respect to the children, staff, committee and members of the local community in the way they speak, dress and behave to ensure they act in a culturally sensitive manner at all times.
+All HDFA associates must show respect to vulnerable people, staff, committee and members of the local community in the way they speak, dress and behave to ensure they act in a culturally sensitive manner at all times.

-All HDFA associates will be required at all times to portray children in a respectful and dignified way.
-A child, and where possible the child's family, must always be asked for consent when using their images, and provide details on how and where their image will be used.
+All HDFA associates will be required at all times to portray vulnerable people in a respectful and dignified way.
+For instance, a child, and where possible the child's family, must always be asked for consent when using their images, and provide details on how and where their image will be used.
 See code of conduct for more details (Annex 1).